kulics/koral/book-en/document.md

 ### Short circuit logic operation

-In the conditions of the select structure or the loop structure, we can use short-circuit logic operations `and` and `or` to combine the logic.
+In the conditions of the select or the loop structure, we can use short-circuit logic operations `and` and `or` to combine the logic.
 The short-circuit logic operation's can skip some unnecessary computations to save computational resources or avoid side effects.

 The short-circuit logic and is represented by `and`, and when the condition on the left side is `false`, the condition on the right side will be skipped.